 This Is Why You Flew Ten Thousand Miles (2006)

-Patti is the editor of a new anthology of 119 poems by 63 poets:
+• Patti is the editor of an anthology of 119 poems by 63 poets:

 Songs of Seasoned Women